weaveworks/clusters-config/eksctl-clusters/README.md

 - [secrets-kustomization-tmp.yaml](./secrets-kustomization-tmp.yaml) is the shared-secrets kustomization template that references the encrypted shared-secrets dir.
 It will be copied under each cluster dir.

 ## Using SOPS to encrypt secrets
 We use [SOPS](https://github.com/mozilla/sops) to encrypt our secrets.
-Shared secrets in the `shared-secrets` dir are encrypted using AWS KMS key that's configured in `.sops.yaml` config.
+Shared secrets in the `shared-secrets` dir are encrypted using AWS KMS key that's configured in `.sops.yaml` config (in the root of the repo).
 They are then decrypted into the cluster directly using flux kustomize-controller.

 To encrypt secrets using SOPS:
 - Install SOPS: